-PHILADELPHIA (AP) — Jury selection began Monday in the federal trial of a Liberian man accused of lying on his U.S. citizenship application about his ties to convicted war criminals, including former Liberian President Charles Taylor, just months after another man from the west African country was sentenced to decades in prison in a similar case.
+PHILADELPHIA (AP) — A Liberian man accused of lying on his U.S. citizenship application about his ties to convicted war criminals, including ex-Liberian President Charles Taylor, is heading to trial in federal court, just months after another man from the west African country was sentenced to prison in a similar case.

-Prosecutors alleged that when Woewiyu applied for citizenship in 2006, he lied about his role in those civil war atrocities.
-He allegedly checked “no” when asked if he had any political affiliations or had ever joined in an attempted coup.
+Prosecutors allege when Woewiyu applied for citizenship in 2006, he lied about his role in civil war atrocities.
+A lawyer for Woewiyu didn’t return a message Friday.

 Mohammed Jabbateh was sentenced in April to 30 years for immigration fraud in deceiving immigration officials about his role in Liberia’s violent war crimes.